escherpad/scala_spark_ot/README.md

 on work computer without the need to install anything locally,

-For startups, Escherpad wants to replace unweldy issue trackers and trello with with a clean list view and a search bar.
+For startups, Escherpad wants to replace unweldy issue trackers and trello with a clean list view and a search bar.
 Same applies to classrooms and QA sites.

 When Escherpad is used by everyone, maybe we can start building AI assistants